jelmervdl/kennissysteem/README.md

 # Suggested improvements
 This system works but is no where near feature-complete.
 The following improvements are things I thought of while trying to model certain problems.

-## Forward chaining
-The current implementation relies solely on backward chaining, adding fact names to the goal stack while trying to find rules that can determine the value of a certain fact.

 ## Better ordering of questions asked
 Currently this is implemented by simply counting which fact is used most in the rules that can be applied to reach a goal, trying to take into account the nesting of that rule.
 This could be improved by also taking the operator into account (e.g. 'not') or adding more weight to asking questions.